kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 .. youtube:: https://www.youtube.com/watch?v=FIuU1REQvRM&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=6

-We review a couple of concepts that you should have seen in prior statistical work.
+We review a couple of concepts that you should have seen in a prior statistical course or elsewhere.
+If unfamiliar, please type the word or concept in a search engine for more background.

 .. _univariate-population: